 This will be a HUGE help, not only to you, but to your locked up kid as well.
 If they see you outside of the car, seeing that nothing seems to be wrong and you’re just taking your time, they will feel that everything is alright and just continue with whatever they’re busy about inside the vehicle.
 If they see you pale, calling for help, running frantically and looking upset, they will feel the need to panic and this may result for them to cry, hyperventilate and panic too which will just add more to the situation.

 I know this situation calls for you to press the panic button, but you should not let fear take over you.
 You must remain in control of yourself and the situation to help ensure your child’s safety as well.
+You can also try to open the door yourself by taking a look at our guide on how to unlock car door without key.

 You must remain in control of yourself and the situation to help ensure your child’s safety as well